Opening up opportunities in the global energy transition

 Key Risks

-Risk Considerations.
-There is no assurance that a portfolio will achieve its investment objective or will work under all market conditions.
-The value of investments may go down as well as up and you may not get back the amount originally invested.
-Portfolios may be subject to certain additional risks, which should be considered carefully along with their investment objectives and fees.
+There is no assurance that a portfolio will achieve its investment objective or perform under all market conditions.
+The value of investments may go down as well as up, and investors may not recover the amount originally invested.

-- Investor’s Capital At Risk: Investors may lose the entirety of invested capital
+- Capital at Risk: Investors may lose the entirety of their invested capital

 Important Information

-HSBC Global Asset Management (Switzerland) AG having its registered office at Gartenstrasse 26, PO Box, CH-8002 Zurich has a licence as an asset manager of collective investment schemes and as a representative of foreign collective investment schemes.
+When distributing this material solely to professional investors, the local business developer/client services team must include a copy of the Key Information Document (KID) and the Prospectus in the documentation.
+Please refer to the investor category overview for further details.
+HSBC Global Asset Management (Switzerland) AG having its registered office at Gartenstrasse 26, PO Box, CH-8002 Zurich has a license as an asset manager of collective investment schemes and as a representative of foreign collective investment schemes.
 Disputes regarding legal claims between the Client and HSBC Global Asset Management (Switzerland) AG can be settled by an ombudsman in mediation proceedings.
 HSBC Global Asset Management (Switzerland) AG is affiliated to the ombudsman FINOS having its registered address at Talstrasse 20, 8001 Zurich.
-There are general risks associated with financial instruments, please refer to the Swiss Banking Association (“SBA”) Brochure “Risks Involved in Trading in Financial Instruments”.